elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

  * Creating Docker Images for GPUs is not easy

-     - Docker doesn’t support GPUs out of the box.
+     - Docker doesn't support GPUs out of the box.

      - No way to allocate GPU resources.